• Skip to primary navigation

 One of the things that I love most about this recipe - aside from how easy it is to prepare - is how versatile this edamame salad is.
 Use whichever type of oil and vinegar Italian salad dressing or vinaigrette that you prefer, toss with the ingredients and you're done.

-Here are salad dressings use for this recipe:
+Here are the salad dressings I like to use for this recipe:

 Ken's Steakhouse Simply Vinaigrette, Greek